agateau/yokadi/README.markdown

 # Advanced stuff

+## Quick access to last task

+When you execute multiple commands on the same task, you can use `_` as a shortcut to the last task id.
+Assuming you created a task like this:

+    yokadi> t_add home Buy chocolate
+    Added task 'Buy chocolate' (id=1069)

+Then the following commands are equivalents (until you work on another task):

+    yokadi> t_edit 1069
+    yokadi> t_edit _

+## Due dates

-You can define due date for your tasks with `t_due`.
+You can define due dates for your tasks with `t_due`.
 This can be done with a relative or absolute date:

     yokadi> t_due 21 +3d
     Due date for task 'Buy chocolate' set to Sat Jul 11 17:16:20 2009